liuxjep/iam/troubleshoot-iam.md

 Your migrated permissions access groups might not be assigned the correct access policies when the users were initially migrated.
 {: tsCauses}

 As of 20 May 2019, all [migrated permission access groups](/docs/iam?topic=iam-migrated_permissions) have the correct policies that are assigned for managing billing information and support cases.
-If you tried to use these groups before this date, the access groups missing equivalent IAM access policies might have caused a mismatch in the assigned access between the SoftLayer permissions and IAM access.
-This has been resolved.
+If you tried to use these groups before this date, the access groups that are missing equivalent IAM access policies might have caused a mismatch in the assigned access between the SoftLayer permissions and IAM access.
+This is resolved.
 You can go to **Manage** > **Access (IAM)**, and then select **Access groups** to review the users and policies that are assigned to each access group.
 {: tsResolve}

-## I can't assign access in my account because I've reached the maximum number of allowed policies
+## I can't assign access in my account because I reached the maximum number of allowed policies
 {: #troubleshoot-policy-limit}
 {: troubleshoot}